marcin-marciszewski/Coldplay-funpage/README.md

 <h2>Deployment</h2>

-The project was deployed on a hosting server and is possible to find under domain: marcin-marciszewski.tech This solution provides reliability and better control, which are important during the deployment process and further usage.
+The project was deployed on a hosting server and is possible to find under domain: http://coldplayfunpage.tk This solution provides reliability and better control, which are important during the deployment process and further usage.

 <h2>Credits</h2>